-At all stages of the criminal process, including arrest, police officers must protect citizens' constitutional rights, such as the right to remain silent and the right to be free from unreasonable searches.
+At all stages of the criminal process, including arrest, police officers must respect citizens' constitutional rights, such as the right to remain silent and the right to be free from unreasonable searches and seizures.
 If these rights are violated, a court may later deem the arrest unlawful, and certain evidence may be thrown out of the case.
-Click here to learn more about a defendant's legal rights at the arrest stage.

 While a criminal suspect may question the lawfulness of an arrest when it is happening, including the basis for the arrest and the actions of the police officers, that battle is better fought in court than on the street.